Does Aluminium-Free Deodorant Work?

-So, when we start talking about aluminium – we’re on about an antiperspirant, as aluminium salts help plug the sweat ducts through a gel-like substance in your armpits, minimising the amount you sweat your body produces.
+So, when we start talking about aluminium we’re discussing an antiperspirant, as aluminium salts help plug the sweat ducts through a gel-like substance in your armpits, minimising the amount of sweat your body produces.

 Deodorants do not contain aluminium, as they don’t stop you from sweating.
 Instead, they just reduce body odour through antibacterial compounds and fragrance.

-Aluminium is used commonly within antiperspirant because not only does it reduce wetness by blocking your underarm sweat ducts, but they also minimise body odour by inhabiting the bacteria that feed on your sweat and cause the smell.
+Aluminium is used commonly within antiperspirants because not only does it reduce wetness by blocking your underarm sweat ducts, but they also minimise body odour by inhibiting the bacteria that feed on your sweat and cause the smell.